Elhebert/laravel-sri/README.md

 ## Config

-If you want ot make changes in the configuration you can publish the config file using
+If you want to make changes in the configuration you can publish the config file using

 ```sh
 php artisan vendor:publish --provider="Elhebert\SubresourceIntegrity\SriServiceProvider"